araselmir/redis/README.md

 <h1> Redis </h1>
-<p> Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+<p> Redis is an open source (BSD licensed), in-memory data structure , used as a database, cache and message .
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries and streams. </p>